chaolic6505/Next-Postgres-News-App/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

+## Current Functionality

+- Responsive styles with tailwindcss
+- OAuth with Reddit
+- Users can create a new post that can then be voted on.
+- Each users has a favouerie list and can explores different genre.

 ## Built With

 - [Next.js](https://nextjs.org/docs/getting-started)